kris-geyer/pegLog/README.md

 # pegLog
 Serverless location logging app that securely stores location data over a duration of multiple weeks

+# customisation
+Which location data source (GPS, Wi-Fi, etc.) is used by default, and the frequency of location updates can be customised by modifying the Constants file.
+Following customisation, the application can then be redistributed on the Google Play store.

 # whitelisting
 To whitelist the appplication perform the following steps.
 This helps reduces the impact of battery optimisation techniques.